Top of page

 T cells can’t recognise germs or abnormal cells by themselves.
 They only respond if other immune cells show them the abnormal cells or germs and tell the T cells to react.

-Each T cell has receptors on its surface that can only react to one particular type of germ or abnormal cell.
+Each T cell has receptors on its surface that react to one particular type of germ or abnormal cell.
 If it is shown that germ or cell, the receptors stick to it and activate the T cell to make copies of itself.
 The new cells develop into one of two main types of T cell that work in different ways:

 • Cytotoxic T cells kill germs, including germs that have got inside your own cells.
 They can also kill any of your own cells that might have become abnormal (such as cancer cells).